pivotal/docs-tap/scst-store/use-aws-rds.hbs.md

-# Configure Your AWS RDS postgres configuration
+# Configure your AWS RDS PostgreSQL configuration

-This topic describes how you can Configure Your AWS RDS postgres configuration for Supply Chain Security Tools (SCST) - Store.
+This topic describes how you can configure your AWS RDS PostgreSQL configuration for Supply Chain Security Tools (SCST) - Store.

 ## <a id='prereq'></a>Prerequisites